-Senior forward Kailey Nash picked up the game-tying goal for the Catamounts
+Senior forward Kailey Nash scores game-tying goal for Catamounts

 BURLINGTON, Vt. - Kailey Nash and Chelsea Rapin scored third period goals as Vermont came from behind to tie Connecticut 2-2 in Hockey East action at Gutterson Fieldhouse Sunday afternoon.